 While our educational teams are equipped with knowledge and offered training opportunities, our catechists should not be the only educators of our children.
 In fact, the primary source of catholic education should come from the home.
 Parents are the first and primary teachers of our catholic faith.
 We are here to support you.
 One of the most important ways to better understand our faith and to be submerged in our parish is to regularly attend Mass.
 Mass in an essential part of the foundation of our faith and religious education should not be a substitute for Mass but an extra aide in a child/teens journey to becoming a catholic adult.

-Adult Formation is also important to our parish and should not be overlooked!
+Family Formation is also important to our parish and should not be overlooked!
 It is a goal of ours to be able to offer a strong education program for all parishioners: birth – senior years.
-Please see our bulletin and Facebook for up-to-date info on Adult Formation seminars, workshops, etc. If you have an idea of a topic or program you would like to see at St. Martin of Tours, please let us know.
+Please see our bulletin for upcoming opportunities.
+If you have an idea of a topic or program you would like to see at St. Martin of Tours, please let us know.

-If you would like to join our Christian Formation team, please contact Michelle Kreuser in the parish office at 414-209-7684 or [email protected].
+If you would like to join our Christian Formation team, please contact Katie Delemont at 414-207-4220 or [email protected].
 We have several different types of opportunities yearly.
-Your time and talent is greatly appreciated.
+Your time and talent are greatly appreciated.

 Rite of Christian Initiation for Adults (RCIA)